Slyther/jobsity-calendar/README.md

 * [TimePicker](https://github.com/react-component/time-picker) for the  time picker.
 * [react-dropdown-select](https://github.com/sanusart/react-dropdown-select#readme) for the city autosuggest, along with [React Virtualized](https://github.com/bvaughn/react-virtualized) for the virtualization of the over 160 thousand cities.

+## All mandatory features, as well as the bonus tasks, were completed.

 In the project directory, you can run: